MoimHossain/cosmos-cfp-flex-consumption-function/src/README.md

 ## Build Steps

 ```
-cd GoCustomHandlers
+cd JarService
-go build -o GoCustomHandlers GoCustomHandlers.go
+go build -o main .
 func start
 ```
-> Note: It is important to keep the output file name as GoCustomHandlers as it is configured in the function.json file
+> Note: It is important to keep the output file name as main as it is configured in the function.json file

 ## Deploy function app to Azure